jokester-zzz/jokester-zzz.github.io/_pages/about.md

 I am currently a young researcher in [ADLab](https://pjlab-adg.github.io/) at [Shanghai Artificial Intelligence Laboratory](https://www.shlab.org.cn/).
 I earned my Master's degree from [Zhejiang University](https://www.zju.edu.cn/english/) in 2022, where I was a member of the [APRIL Lab](https://april.zju.edu.cn/) under the mentorship of Dr. [Yong Liu](https://person.zju.edu.cn/yongliu).
 Prior to this, I completed my bachelor’s degree at [Northwestern Polytechnical University](https://en.nwpu.edu.cn/).

-My research interests focus on image-based and LiDAR-based perception and scene understanding for autonomous driving.
-Recently, I have been exploring the application of multi-modal large models in the field of autonomous driving.
+My research interests focus on **knowledge-driven autonomous driving**.
+Recently, I have been exploring the application of multi-modal large models and generative models in the field of autonomous driving.

-Feel free to drop me emails (yangxuemeng@pjlab.org.cn) if you have similar interests on above topics.
+Feel free to drop me emails (**yangxuemeng@pjlab.org.cn**) if you have similar interests on above topics.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.